 If you would like to read more about the village hall, please go to our page for more information.

-Shetland Road Recreation Ground is a lovely multi use open area .
+Shetland Road Recreation Ground is a lovely multi-use open area.
 Tibshelf Football Club has its home ground here and Blackwell and District Striders Athletics Club uses this as its base all year round.
-We have a recently refurbished pavilion with excellent changing facilities and a seperate meeting/small event room with its own toilets and kitchen facilities.
+We have a recently refurbished pavilion with excellent changing facilities and a separate meeting/small event room with its own toilets and kitchen facilities.
 We are hoping to attract a cricket club to the ground over the summer months.

 The ground boasts a large children’s play area as well as some newly installed outdoor fitness equipment.

 Tibshelf Carnival is held on the Recreation Ground each July and we have also hosted a caravan Club over the past couple of years.

 There are currently two play areas in the parish.

 One at Shetland Road which is run and managed by the Parish Council and one at Lincoln Street which is managed by Bolsover District Council.